-Passport to the Poles uses the Polar First record-breaking helicopter journey by Jennifer Murray and Colin Bodill around the world via the two Polar Regions as a focus for stimulating and engaging educational resources.
+A helicopter journey around the world via the two Polar Regions as a focus for stimulating and engaging educational resources

 Places throughout the world are connected.
 We all live in unique places but what we do in one place can often have an impact elsewhere in the globe.
 Some of us are widely connected to other parts of the world through media and travel, for others there are fewer opportunities to connect outside their own area.

 Have you ever wondered where you might be connected to?
-Use our making connections interactive to see where your stuff comes from.
-You might need to use an atlas to help you.
 How far has your stuff travelled to get to you, and what countries are you connected to?

 Whatever our lifestyle, we all have an impact on the Polar regions.
 Although they are remote, what happens there can also have an impact on our lives.
 It is important that these connections are understood and that people are encouraged to think about their actions.

 During their journey, the helicopter that Jennifer and Colin flew passed over many different natural environments.
 These are called biomes.
 Each biome is a large natural region that is home to animals and plants adapted to survive in the unique climate and conditions of that place.

 Biomes are changing constantly; species adapt and change to different conditions as time passes.
 However, there is a concern that the speed of change is increasing, which is threatening the future of each biome.
 Many of these threats come from people.
 With more understanding of what our biomes are like, it is possible for biomes to be used sustainably so that no permanent damage occurs.